 Dealing with trauma and death on a routine basis does take an emotional toll on an individual.
 Therefore, if you’re considering ICU nursing, I highly recommend getting set up with a counselor to emotionally process work in a healthy way.
 I know many ICU nurses, myself included, who see a professional to work through all of the tragedy with someone objective and also to develop healthy coping and processing techniques.

-Another thing that I felt was unique to my experience in ICU versus med surg nursing was the shear amount of adrenaline and how it took time for me to calm down after a shift.
-Med surg was challenging and exhausting, but when you’re regularly dealing with urgent or emergent situations, it’s hard to just turn that off after you clock out.
+Another thing that I felt was unique to my experience in ICU versus med Surg nursing was the sheer amount of adrenaline and how it took time for me to calm down after a shift.
+Med Surg was challenging and exhausting, but when you’re regularly dealing with urgent or emergent situations, it’s hard to just turn that off after you clock out.

 Nurses typically get off work at 7:30 pm at the earliest and may have to be up again at 5:00 am for the next shift.
 The sooner you can relax and calm down post-shift, the better you will sleep, and the more mentally prepared you will be for your next shift.